Chickpea Pasta | FoodByMaria Recipes

 Kales added to pan for chickpea pasta

-Storage: Store chickpea tomato sauce in an airtight container for up to 4 days in the fridge.
+Fridge: Store chickpea tomato sauce in an airtight container for up to 4 days in the fridge.

-Can I freeze the sauce?
-To freeze the sauce, store in an airtight container for up to 2 months in the freezer.
+Freeze: To freeze the sauce, store in an airtight container for up to 2 months in the freezer.

-Is chickpea pasta healthy?
 Chickpeas are really good for you, and a great source of plant-based protein.
 They help with digestion, among so many other things.
 Bonus points if you use chickpea pasta noodles instead of white.

-Do chickpeas count as grains?
 Chickpeas are part of the plant family known as legumes.

-Is chickpea pasta keto?
 No. Chickpeas are high in carbs which don’t fit well into a keto diet.

 Warming Chickpea Pasta with Kale